Bristol State Liners

-The Bristol State Liners are a collegiate summer baseball team based in Bristol, Virginia and Bristol, Tennessee.
-It is a member of the Appalachian League, a collegiate summer league that operates in the Appalachian regions of Tennessee, Virginia, West Virginia, and North Carolina.
+The Bristol State Liners are an inactive collegiate summer baseball team based in Bristol, Virginia and Bristol, Tennessee.
+They are a member of the Appalachian League, a collegiate summer league that operates in the Appalachian regions of Tennessee, Virginia, West Virginia, and North Carolina.
 The team is operated by a non-profit organization, Bristol Baseball, Incorporated (BBI).
 BBI had no full-time paid staff, instead relying on a volunteer board and general manager to keep and promote professional baseball in Bristol.